aditya-167/Realtime-Earthquake-forecasting/README.md

 2. higher the auc score, better is the model since it is better at distinguishing postive and negative classes.
 3. Make a note here that we get from **confusion matrix**, `False negative = 42`and `Recall score =0.7789`.
 We need this value apart from auc score that we will analyze later when we have tested with diffferent models below

+I got Best estimator with `max_depth = 6` and for `n_estimators = 500` after running gridSearchcv.

+model selection is based on metrics score after comaparing all the algorithm score

 **RandomForesClassifier adaboost**